Varthin History, Family Crest & Coats of Arms

 Early Origins of the Varthin family

 The surname Varthin was first found in Devon where this ancient Anglo Saxon name was derived from the name Faerthegn and, immediately before the Norman Conquest as Farthein.
 The name was recorded in the Domesday Book in 1086 as Fardan or Fardein.

 Early History of the Varthin family

 This web page shows only a small excerpt of our Varthin research.
 Another 46 words (3 lines of text) covering the years 1700, 1743, 1723, 1736, 1786, 1787, 1838, 1782, 1865, 1801 and 1830 are included under the topic Early Varthin History in all our PDF Extended History products and printed products wherever possible.

 Varthin Spelling Variations

 Varthin has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Varthin have been found, including Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Varthin family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Varthin Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...

+Another 54 words (4 lines of text) are included under the topic Early Varthin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Varthin family